Difference Between CSI and FBI

 Higher education may provide an applicant with advanced placement opportunities.
 An individual must be at least a 21-year-old US citizen and pass a vision, hearing, and physical test.

-Conclusively, a CSI must have critical thinking and problem-solving skills, the ability to remain focused, and have an attention to detail.
+Conclusively, a CSI must have critical thinking and problem-solving skills, the ability to remain focused and attention to detail.

 Just like police ranks, a CSI can have promotions as an employee of the Crime Bureau Investigation.
 Thus, a CSI agent must possess determination, ready wit, and the ability to take up challenging investigations.